You Should Never Get Rid Of The Liquid From Canned Beans. Here's Why

 Replace eggs with aquafaba

 Aquafaba is the liquid from cooked chickpeas and is also what you get from cans of chickpeas; this liquid is capable of far more than thickening or adding flavor and texture to soups and stews.
-Aquafaba is a key vegan substitute for eggs in all kinds of recipes.
-That's why the Minimalist Baker always suggests keeping your leftover aquafaba on hand when you open up a new can of chickpeas or even after you cook them down.
+This ingredient is a key vegan substitute for eggs in all kinds of recipes, which is why you should keep your leftover aquafaba on hand when you open up a new can of chickpeas or even after you cook them down.

 Make mayonnaise with aquafaba

 Another surprising way to use the liquid from canned chickpeas is to make vegan condiments like mayonnaise.
-Per the Minimalist Baker, by utilizing an immersion blender, the aquafaba and vegan ingredients can be emulsified into a smooth, creamy mayo.
+You can do this by utilizing an immersion blender, which turns the aquafaba and vegan ingredients into an emulsified smooth, creamy mayo.
 But the mixture does require a few other ingredients to give it a similar flavor to traditional mayonnaise.

 So, reconsider what you do with the liquid leftover from cans of beans.
 Rather than wasting it, you just might find it could be your new favorite secret ingredient.
 Better yet, you might even have a great substitution for those times you're short on eggs, too.